sgmurphy/wordpress-plugins/spotlight-social-photo-feeds/readme.txt

 7. [Premium] Create shoppable Instagram Feeds and Instagram bio link pages in seconds.
 Link Instagram posts to articles, products, recipes, and much more.

 == Changelog ==

+= 1.6.13 (2024-06-03) =

+**Changed**
+- Renamed the "All Access" plan to "Agency".
+- Updated the pricing page to use the new beta Freemius pricing app.

 = 1.6.12 (2024-05-13) =